×

 When we asked people what advice they would give someone preparing to move to Romania, they said:

 "My advice would mostly depend upon the person's situation.
 Most single men I know love Bucharest.
 Most families with small children like Bucharest because of the affordability of domestic help.
 Nursery schools are plentiful and inexpensive.
 But the life in Bucharest can wear on you.
 I know many people who have spent their life living overseas and are frustrated by this city.
 The traffic and the blatant disregard of the rules of the road are frustrating.
 While the traffic here is no worse than any major city (and certainly not worse than WDC or New York City), the drivers seem to care only about where they need to go and what they need to do to get there.
 Lane patterns, the color of stop lights, pedestrians in the road, tram tracks all mean nothing to most Romanian drivers.
 Service in restaurants is unbelievably slow.
 At some point you get used to being ignored.
 Trying to find someone to help you in a store with a question you have is impossible.
 The general attitude of seeming to not care is frustrating.
 Yet Romanians are genuinely nice people, which seems to contradict all of what I have just said.
-They have big hearts if you have a relationship with them," explained one person living in Bucharest, Romania.
+They have big hearts if you have a relationship with them," explained one foreigner living in Bucharest, Romania.

 "I would advise against it.
 I like to travel all over Romania, it is a beautiful country.
 Iasi, however, is like being in a totally different country from the rest of Romania.
 It's a very dirty city, very poor, with very little to offer in the form of entertainment.
 Absolutely nothing here for families.
-I would suggest Cluj-Napoca, Timisoara or Bucuresti," remarked one member in Iasi.
+I would suggest Cluj-Napoca, Timisoara or Bucuresti," said one in Iasi.

 View More Answers